 O2's Other Actions Against the Company.
 In August 2003, November 2003, and March 2004, O2 filed for provisional seizures against the Company in the Shihlin District Court and Taipei District Court, which would entitle O2 to seize up to approximately \$1.9 million of the Company's assets in Taiwan, including but not limited to MP 1011A and MP 1015 parts.
 This \$1.9 million figure represents the amount of damages O2 has currently claimed in its Taiwan patent infringement suit against the Company, although at various times in the past O2 has claimed substantially higher damage amounts.
 The court granted the provisional seizures.
 The execution of the first provisional seizure was exempted because the Company posted a bond in the amount of approximately \$90,000.
 The Company elected not to post a bond to exempt the second and third provisional seizure orders, and the court seized property from the Company's Taiwan office.
 The Company has appealed the second and third provisional seizures to the Supreme Court.
 One of the Company's appeals, involving the third seizure, has been denied but the other appeal regarding the second seizure is still pending.
 The second and third provisional seizure orders have not yet been executed to the satisfaction of O2's demand, and accordingly O2 may continue to request that the court seize the Company's property under these orders.
 O2 has applied for court orders allowing O2 to seize payments from the Company's customers if such payments are made in Taiwan to the Company.
 The Court has granted two such orders against two of the Company's customers, AsusTek and Sumida, but it is the Company's understanding that O2 thus far has not been successful in seizing or attaching property of either of these customers.
-The seized assets would be released to the Company upon the earlier to occur of: (i) if and when the provisional seizure order were to be revoked by the court or upon O2's application or (ii) if and when the lawsuit on the merits, O2 would be able to file an application to sell the seized assets by auction.
+The seized assets would be released to the Company upon the earlier to occur of: (i) if and when the provisional seizure order were to be revoked by the court or upon O2's application or (ii) if and when the lawsuit on the merits filed by O2 were to be dismissed and such dismissal were final and conclusive.
+However, if O2 were to receive final judgment in its favor on the merits, O2 would be able to file an application to sell the seized assets by auction.
 If such application were to be approved, the assets would be sold by the court and the proceeds would be paid to O2 to cover any damages that the court determines O2 to have suffered.
-O2 also filed a criminal complaint with the prosecutor's office of the Shihlin District Court against two of the Company's application application against the original and conclusive.
-However, if Company's Taiwan employees accusing them of interfering with the enforcement of the Shihlin District Court's preliminary injunction against the Company's Taiwan employees accusing them of interfering with the enforcement of the Shihlin District Court's preliminary in
+O2 also filed a criminal complaint with the prosecutor's office of the Shihlin District Court against two of the Company.
+In March 2004, the Shihlin District Court Prosecutor's Office dismissed that complaint.